perduta/teos/EOS_LIBS_AMENDMENTS.md

 However, the current EOS codebase is not Windows-ready, i.e. it's impossible to compile it in Windows.

-To make the above libraries (i.e.`fc`, `types` & `utilities`) compatible with Windows we needed to create clones of those libraries and introduce slight changes.
+To make the above libraries (i.e. `fc`, `types` & `utilities`) compatible with Windows, we needed to create clones of those libraries and introduce slight changes.
 The rest of this document describes the details of those amendments.

 In the future we plan to turn our modifications into proper GitHub pull requests against EOS repository, so that the above libraries can become platform-independent.
-However, for the time being they remain part of `teos` codebase.
+However, for the time being their clones remain part of `teos` codebase.

 ---